The Whitestown Connector, a service of CIRTA, connects Central Indiana workers to Whitestown jobs. All you need is access to an IndyGo route.

 Note: The 5:15 Whitestown Connector starts its run in downtown Indianapolis.
 In order to accommodate early morning shifts, the first run leaves at 5:15 am in downtown Indianapolis from the Connectors sign on Washington Street, near Delaware Street, across the street from the Indianapolis Downtown Transit Center.
 The Connector then travels directly to Whitestown, circulates through its regular stops, and continues its regular route for the remainder of the day.

-*After departing from Delaware and Washington, bus travels to all Plainfield stops shown on route map
+*After departing from Delaware and Washington, bus travels to all Whitestown stops shown on route map

 The Whitestown Connector is funded by a federal Congestion Mitigation Air Quality (CMAQ) grant, with anonymous support.